Muhammad ibn Abi Hudhayfa

+Utba's daughter was Hind who was the wife of Abu Sufiyan and the mother of Muawiyah.
+Muhammad was thus the maternal uncle of Muawiyah.
+Utba was one of the early antagonist to Islam.
+Abu Hudhaifa migrated with his wife Suhaila to Abyssinia.
+In Abyssinia, Uthman and Abu Hudhaifa worked in close unison.
+Muhammad, the son of Abu Hudhaifa, was born in Abyssinia.
+On return from Abyssinia Abu Hudhaifa migrated to Madina.

 In 656, he became the Governor of Egypt by ousting Abdallah ibn Sa'ad.
 He was born in Abyssinia during Muhammad's life.
 His father and adopted brother were both martyred in al-Yamama, after which he was raised by 'Uthman ibn 'Affan.
-He played part in the revolt against 'Uthman when the latter refused to appoint him as ruler for any province.
+He played a part in the revolt against 'Uthman when the latter refused to appoint him as ruler for any province.